PieterPenninckx/rsynth/README.md

 # rsynth

-A crate for organizing synthesizers for [vst2](https://github.com/overdrivenpotato/rust-vst2) and [easyvst](https://github.com/Boscop/easyvst).
-Inspired by JUCE's API.
+A crate for organizing synthesizers using [rust-vst](https://github.com/rust-dsp/rust-vst), inspired by JUCE's API.

-Provides a very lightweight `Synthesizer` structure, with many voices.
+rsynth provides a very lightweight `Synthesizer` structure, with many voices.
 Once a `Voice` trait is implemented, it can be used easily from the `Synthesizer` manager.

 [Documentation](https://resamplr.github.io/rsynth)

-MIT License.
+# Use Cases

+rsynth is well suited as a bootstrap for common audio plugin generators.  rsynth will handle voices, voice-stealing, polyphony, etc. so the programmer's main focus can be DSP.

+# Current State

+rsynth is not in a stable (or quite usable) state right now.
+However, it may still be useful.
+Contributions and suggestions are welcome.

+# Sponsorship

+rsynth is helped by [Resamplr.com](https://resamplr.com/), a virtual instrument website.

+# License

+MIT/BSD-3 License